 Basic No. 8: Cycle

-If your manufacturing team can focus on only one CI project at a time, let it be the reduction of cycle times.
+If your self directed work team can focus on only one LEAN project at a time, let it be the reduction of cycle times.
 Why cycle times?
 Because they have a huge impact on a company's bottom line.

 Long cycle times are a